FrizzyDev/PoeDDSExtractor/README.md

 Path convertBatLocation = ...
 Path texConvLocation = ...

+//Export the bat file if you havent done so previously ToolsUnpacker up = new ToolsUnpacker ( );
+up.exportBat ( convertBatLocation );

 GPPK gppk = new GPPK( gppkLocation, contentLocation, false, true ); //false boolean is for duplication, not working yet. true is for overwrite.
 Optional < File >  opt = gppk.extractUIImagesTXT( contentLocation, outputLocation ); //The uiimages.txt must be extracted first in the event of extracting EVERYTHING